Fans flock to first-ever video game live-streaming expo

-SAN FRANCISCO, Sept 25 (Reuters) - Video gamers who live-stream their matches online and the throngs of fans who tune in daily to watch them swarmed a first-of-its kind convention in San Francisco on Friday, as interest swells in the medium of online video game broadcasting.
+SAN FRANCISCO (Reuters) - Video gamers who live-stream their matches online and the throngs of fans who tune in daily to watch them swarmed a first-of-its kind convention in San Francisco on Friday, as interest swells in the medium of online video game broadcasting.

 Lyndon Lauder, 23, traveled from Montreal, Canada, in hopes of meeting his favorite player, Jaryd “summit1g” Lazar, who has attracted more than 1 million followers to his game broadcasting page.